-- Press and hold (small flame) button to decrease flame height or to set appliance at pilot flame. - For fine adjustment tap the W (large flame) or

-(small flame) buttons.
+- 23.5 In standby mode: Press and hold W (large flame) button to increase flame height.
+Press and hold (small flame) button to decrease flame height or to set appliance at pilot ताझ इत्य flame. - For fine adjustment tap the W (large flame) or - (small flame) buttons.